seandroke/facial-recognition-attendance/README.md

 | Django REST Framework | 3.10.3 | The backend also uses the Django REST framework to create REST-full API utilities for the front end application. |
 | Face Recognition | 1.2.3 | Face recognition is an open source library available on GutHub that is one of the more accurate Python recognition systems available.
 This is used in part to handle attendance taking. |
 | NPM | Non Specific | The Node Package Manager is used to handle all of the front end dependencies associated with the React app. |

+## Usage

+The application has two core components, front end and back end.
+Both are separate applications referencing one another through API calls.
+The directory structure has simply labeled these two entities.

+<i>To start the front end...</i>

+cd front_end

+npm install

+npm start

+<i>To start the back end</i>

+cd back_end

+python3 manage.py makemigrations

+python3 manage.py migrate

+python3 manage.py runserver 0.0.0.0:8007

+<b>NOTE: You may have to change some things in Settings.py as well as some of the URLS for the API's as they are platform specific to my server.</b>